mboyea/mdc/examples/resume.md

 `{\large`{=latex}

-Multidisciplined software engineer, building software since 2018.
+Multidisciplined software engineer, building applications since 2018.
 Seeks to improve the quality and accessibility of education, commerce, and media through computer technologies.
 Highly organized and leadership-oriented.